zara-kasi/zoro/Docs/export_overview.md

 ## Safety

 - All exports are created locally in your Obsidian vault
-- No data is sent to third-party servers

 ---